Singing a melodious song and having a rich blue, white, and rust plumage, the Eastern Bluebird is one of the most beautiful backyard birds.

 1. Bluebirds are cavity nesters and love nest boxes

 This is due to thousands of bluebird nest boxes being installed throughout the country.
-Eastern Bluebirds are easily found in open fields and sparse woodland areas, including along woodland edges.
+Eastern Bluebirds are easily found in open fields and sparse woodland areas, including along woodland edges and North America.
 Meadows, gardens, hedges, and parks are also good places to find bluebirds.
 You can find Eastern Bluebirds throughout North America.

 2. Bluebirds are omnivores but love mealworms

 Eastern bluebird can be easily drawn in with a small dish filled with mealworms.
 They prefer to eat live mealworms rather than dried.
 Bluebirds can spot caterpillars and insects in tall grass at a remarkable distance of over 50 yards.
 The Eastern Bluebird is an omnivore as it eats plants and meat.

 Its diet consists of crickets, grasshoppers, and various beetles during the summer and berries, wild grapes, and honeysuckle during the fall and winter.
 The most common foods offered to backyard birds won’t be eaten by bluebirds, such as sunflower seeds, millet, and mixed birdseed.
 They also won’t sip hummingbird nectar.

 3. The male Eastern Bluebird displays at his next cavity to attract a female

 The male bluebird brings his nesting material to the hole of the tree, goes in and out, and waves his wings while perched above it.
 Like a courtship display, the male will sing and flutter in front of the female, partly spreading his wings and tail.